MakerStudio-io/Sample_Repo/README.md

 git pull origin development
 ```

-Create a new branch for your work from `development` branch:
+Create a new branch for your work from the `development` branch:

 ```bash
 git checkout -b feat/your-feature-name development